 gist.chat('show');

-You can use this API call to show the Messenger only on specific pages of your website, such as your 'app' or member login area.
+You can use this API call to show Messenger only on specific pages of your website, such as your 'app' or member login area.

 Open the Messenger Widget